 "Before the priests and parishioners were killed, similar events had occurred but no one had been convicted for these murders," the archbishop said in his homily.
 "We are gathered here today not only as Catholics but Nigerians to register our displeasure over these killings.
 We don't have enough security personnel to guard lives and property.
 Something must be done!"

-Scores of Catholics stayed outside during the mass because the 6,000 seats in the gigantic church are already taken crop.jpg
+Scores of Catholics stayed outside during the requiem Mass May 22 at St. Leo's Catholic Church in Ikeja, Nigeria, because the 6,000 seats in the church were already taken.
+(Festus Iyorah)

 As the archbishop thundered, chants of approval rose from the crowd.